Supported Artifacts and Manifests

 Transitive dependency scanning

 OSV-Scanner supports transitive dependency scanning for Maven pom.xml.
-This feature is enabled by default when scanning, but it is disabled in the offline mode.
+This feature is enabled by default when scanning, but it can be disabled using the --no-resolve

 OSV-Scanner uses deps.dev’s resolver library to compute the dependency graph of a project.
 This graph includes all of the direct and transitive dependencies.
 By default, deps.dev API is queried for package versions and requirements.
 The support for private registries is coming soon.